IHMAfrica/zm-scpro-disa-results-pipeline/README.md

       - "--kafka.group.id=consumer-x"

 ## CI/CD
-The GitHub Actions workflow .github/workflows/ci.yml builds the project, creates a container image, and pushes to GHCR with :latest and :sha tags.
-It also emits a resolved manifest artifact with the fully-qualified image reference for Fleet use.
+The GitHub Actions workflow .github/workflows/ci.yml builds the fat JAR and publishes it as a GitHub Release asset.
+The workflow also outputs a resolved manifest artifact where the FlinkSessionJob's jarURI is substituted with the release asset HTTPS URL.
+Note: If the repository is private, the Flink Operator must be configured to access the URL (e.g., via credentials or by making the release public).

 ## Security Notes
 - Provide secrets (Kafka SASL password, JDBC password) via environment variables or Kubernetes secrets.